borngraced/lnetm-cli/README.md

 - Monitor latency: `lnetm -m l -a 192.168.0.1` - `latency`
 - Monitor availability: `lnetm -m a -a 192.168.0.1` - `availability`
-- Monitor both latency and availability: `lnetm -m all -a 192.168.0.1`
+- Monitor both latency and availability: `lnetm -m -a 192.168.0.1`

 ## Contributing